This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 - Sunk Cost Fallacy: “I’ve already invested time learning this platform”

-- Status Signaling: “Serious businesses use serious tools”
+- Status Signalling: “Serious businesses use serious tools”

 - Complexity Bias: “More features must be better”